-Rural Areas Description The aspect of Nelson County valuer most by the people who live and visit here is its rural character.
-Rural Areas comprise the majority County, aiming to protect rural character by maintaining natural areas and agricultural uses while allowing low density residential deve that fits into the landscape.
-Rural Areas typify the historic and natural landscape of Nelson County that includes prime agricultural area mountains, and rural homesteads.
-The area also currently includes some low-density single-family subdivisions.
-Alterations and retrofit developments to enhance resiliency and conform to current health, environmental, zoning and subdivision standards is appropriate an encouraged; however, expanded, or new subdivisions is not the primary intent of this planning area.
-Any new residential development carefully planned for, taking into account slope, soil, and septic suitability, viewshed protection, resource impact, and other factors.
-Core Concept Ensure the protection of the County's rural landscape agricultural uses with compatible low density resident and economy by maintaining open space, scenic views and tial.
-Primary Future Land Use Types Farms, agriculture, forestry.
-Agritourism uses Institutional uses Solar installations (contingent on-site conditions) Single-family detached residential Single-family attached residential Manufactured homes Accessory dwelling units Parks, recreation, and trails Planning Guidelines Supporting Strategies (See Implementation Matrix) Incorporate cluster a adjacent to this plant sensitive resources.
-Setback, screen, or Ic impact to views from Improve and mitigate alternative wastewat protection.
-Buffer resicences from Discourage developm nd/or conservation development principles in areas within or ning area to protect open space, productive land, views, and posted development located along primary routes to minimize a these corridors.
-In these corridors.
-In egative environmental impacts with conservation design, it is received by the conservation or runoff own more intense farming, forestry, or extraction-based uses.
-In the prime agricultural soils.
-In the product of the prime agricultural soils.
-In the product of the prime agricultural soils.
-In the product of the prime agricultural soils.
-EDITOR'S NOTE: To be completed at end of drafting.
+Rural Areas Description County, aiming to protect rural character by maintaining natura that fits into the landscape.
+Rural Areas typify the historic and n mountains, and rural homesteads.
+The area also currently includ developments to enhance resiliency and conform to current he encouraged; however, expanded, or new subdivisions is not the e and visil here is its rural character.
+Rural Areas comprise the majority of the lareas and agricultural uses while allowing low censity residential development atural landscape of Nelson County that includes prime agricultural areas, forested ses some low-censity single-family subcivisions.
+Alterations and retrofits to these alth, environmental, zoning and subdivision standards is appropriate and primary intent of this planning area.
+Any new residential development must be suitability, viewshed protection, resource impact, and other factors.
+Core Concept ape and economy by maintaining open space, scenic views and Primary Future Land Use Types Farms, agriculture, forestry.
+Agritourism uses Institutional uses Solar installations (contingent on-site conditions) Single-family detached residential Single-family attached residential Manufactured homes Accessory dwelling units Parks, recreation, and trails Planning Guidelines Supporting Strategies (See Implementation Matrix) adjacent to this plan sensitive resources.
+Setback, screen, or lo impact to views from Improve and mitigate alternative wastewat protection.
+Bulfer resicences fro Discourage developm nd/or conservation development principles in areas within or ning area to protect open space, productive land, views, and acate development located along primary routes to minimize these corridors. enegative environmental impacts with conservation design, er systems, and low impact development for filtration or runoff m more intense farming, forestry, or extraction-based uses. rent of prime agricultural soils. hould be sited to have minimal impact to scenic viewsheds and EDITOR'S NOTE: To be completed at end of drafting.